StanislavLukashevich/MachineLearning-Starbucks/README.md

 # Application of Machine Learning On International Market Analysis
-# Can ML Models Classify A Potential Market (A Country) For An International Company?
+# Can ML Models Classify A Potential Market (Country) For An International Company?

 This repository contains:
 1. A .csv file with data on 158 countries for training and testing.